Circular economy

 Wilson is embedding circular design across its products—from team sports to racket sports and apparel.
 The Gen Green line features bio-based and recycled materials, while tennis strings like Eco Power and Eco Rough use 100% recycled content, including packaging.

-Peak Performance embraces circular design
+Peak Performance pioneers circular innovation

 Atomic designs for lower impact and longer life

-Atomic uses Life Cycle Assessments (LCAs) across all its product categories—including skis, boots, helmets, and goggles—to better understand and reduce environmental impact.
+Atomic uses Life Cycle Assessments (LCAs) across all its product categories — including skis, boots, helmets, and goggles — to better understand and reduce environmental impact.
 These assessments are embedded in the product development process.
 By applying these insights, Atomic continues to design lower-impact products and aims for a 30% reduction in environmental impact, a goal pursued since 2022.